 Eventually consistent data types and read and write consistencies

 Generally in a distributed system, locks are impractical to implement and impossible to scale.
 As a result, trade-offs need to be made between the consistency and availability of data.
-In many cases, availability can be prioritised and consistency guarantees weakened to eventual consistency, with data structures such as CRDTs.
+In many cases, availability can be prioritized and consistency guarantees weakened to eventual consistency, with data structures such as CRDTs.

 If you’re not familiar with CRDT or Operational Transform, the concepts of variable consistencies for queries or writes to data in a distributed data store, then you’ve got some reading to do:

 - Operational Transform — originally implemented by Google in their Wave product and now in Google Docs.
 It has uses in collaboration apps, but OTs are complex and not widely implemented.

 - Conflict-free Replicated Data Types or CRDT provides an eventually consistent result so long as the data types available are used.
 Used by Riak distributed database and presence in Phoenix.

 - Consistency levels for both read and writes in distributed databases like Cassandra.

 In a distributed system, you’ll almost certainly be working within all layers of the networking stack.
 Ably relies extensively on various higher level protocols such as HTTP, WebSockets, gRPC, and TCP sockets.
 But without a deep understanding of those protocols and the full stack of protocols they rely on all the way down to the OS itself, you’ll likely struggle to solve problems in a distributed system when things go wrong.